Shakthivelms8/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

 1. Once the repository has been cloned, open the local folder you selected in **Visual Studio Code**.

-## Start the Azure Cosmos DB Emulator
+## Task 02: Start the Azure Cosmos DB Emulator

 Your environment should already have the emulator pre-installed.
 If not, refer to the [installation instructions][docs.microsoft.com/azure/cosmos-db/local-emulator] to install the Azure Cosmos DB Emulator.
 Once the emulator has started, you can retrieve the connection string and use it to connect to the emulator using the Azure SDK for .NET or any other SDK of your choice.